 It is customary to read Psalm 27 each day from the beginning of Elul through Hoshana Rabbah, which is the last day of Sukkot.

 It also is a month during which we are encouraged to study and take time for personal reflection around our actions of the past year and to seek forgiveness from those we have wronged or with whom we otherwise have “missed the mark” in our interactions and behaviors.
-Many readily available resources can help you make this process interactive, including:
+Many readily available resources can help you make this process interactive.

-Whether you participate in some, none, or all of these Elul traditions, may you find meaning and fulfillment in this time leading up to the High Holidays.
+May you find meaning and fulfillment in this time leading up to the High Holidays.